Alban Berg: Early life

+Early works (1907–1914)

-Berg had little formal music education before he became a student of Arnold Schoenberg in October 1904.
-With Schoenberg, he studied counterpoint, music theory, and harmony.
+With little prior music education, Berg began studying counterpoint, music theory, and harmony under Arnold Schoenberg in October 1904.
 By 1906 he was studying music full-time; by 1907 he began composition lessons.
 His student compositions included five drafts for piano sonatas.
 He also wrote songs, including his Seven Early Songs (Sieben frühe Lieder), three of which were Berg's first publicly performed work in a concert that featured the music of Schoenberg's pupils in Vienna that year.

-The early sketches eventually culminated in Piano Sonata, Op.
-1 (1907–1908); it is one of the most formidable "first" works ever written.
+The early sketches eventually culminated in the Piano Sonata, Op.
+1, published in 1910 and likely composed 1908–1909; it has been described as one of the most formidable "first" works ever written.
 Berg studied with Schoenberg for six years until 1911.
-Among Schoenberg's teaching was the idea that the unity of a musical composition depends upon all its aspects being derived from a single basic idea; this idea was later known as developing variation.
+Among Schoenberg's teachings was the idea that the unity of a musical composition depends upon all its aspects being derived from a single basic idea; this idea was later known as developing variation.
 Berg passed this on to his students, one of whom, Theodor W. Adorno, stated: "The main principle he conveyed was that of variation: everything was supposed to develop out of something else and yet be intrinsically different".
 The Piano Sonata is an example—the whole composition is derived from the work's opening quartal gesture and its opening phrase.

-Innovation

 Berg was a part of Vienna's cultural elite during the heady fin de siècle period.
 His circle included the musicians Alexander von Zemlinsky and Franz Schreker, the painter Gustav Klimt, the writer and satirist Karl Kraus, the architect Adolf Loos, and the poet Peter Altenberg.